 The post of Deputy Headteacher at Fir Vale School is an excellent opportunity.
 We need an 'all rounder' that can support and drive higher quality and standards in terms of outcomes, teaching, learning and assessment and personal development, behaviour and welfare.
-The successful applicant will lead and work with teams in a way that is collaborative and develops the skills, gualities and talents of others.
+The successful applicant will lead and work with teams in a way that is collaborative and develops the skills, qualities and talents of others.

-In my first Term as Headteacher at Fir Vale School we have focused on:
+Since starting as Headteacher at Fir Vale School in September 2017 we have focused on:

-- establishing a shared vision; - identifying our key priorities and articulating a clear strategic plan; - reinvigorating our self-evaluation and quality assurance systems to support accurate and swift judgements that demonstrate impact and signpost our next steps; - creating a climate of openness, trust, pace and purpose; and - ensuring the best environment for learning, supported by accountability, high expectations and earnt autonomy.
+- establishing a shared vision; - identifying our key priorities and articulating a clear strategic plan; - reinvigorating our self-evaluation and quality assurance systems to support accurate and swift judgements that demonstrate impact and signpost our next steps; - creating a climate of openness, trust, pace and purpose; - ensuring the best environment for learning, supported by accountability, high expectations and earnt autonomy; and - a tight and relentless focus on progress standards.

-Our School Improvement Partner visit in the Autumn Term 2017 confirmed our school is on the right trajectory and a summary of his report is included in this pack.
+Our School Improvement Partner visits in the Autumn Term 2017 and Spring Term 2018 confirmed our school is on the right trajectory and a summary of his report is included in this pack.
 The report underlines the scope of opportunity open to the successful applicant.